 This is the big lot on the lake side of SR 89 that overlooks Emerald Bay.
 This is a self-pay parking lot that costs $10, but you can pay with cash or credit card.

-The second parking option is located on the mountain side of SR 89 in the parking lot used for accessing the Eagle Lake Trail.
+The second parking option is located on the mountain side of SR 89.
+It’s in the parking lot used for accessing the Eagle Lake Trail.
 This is a self-pay lot that costs $5 and only accepts cash or check.

-The third option, and my preferred choice, is to park in one of the spots directly off of SR 89 between the Eagle Lake parking lot and Vikingsholm parking lot.
+The third option, and my preferred choice, is to park in one of the spots directly off of SR 89.
+These spots are located between the Eagle Lake parking lot and Vikingsholm parking lot.
 There are about a dozen and a half spots that are oriented perpendicular to SR 89, and they’re free.
-Not surprising, they become occupied first so you have to arrive at Emerald Bay early enough to secure a free spot.
+Not surprising, they fill up fast.
+So arrive at Emerald Bay early enough to secure a free spot.

-I’ve already discussed ad nauseum the pitfalls of parking at Emerald Bay (Emerald Point & Eagle Point), so I won’t get into it here.
-Just know that other than those three options mentioned above, parking anywhere else in or around Emerald Bay is at your own risk, both physically and financially.
+I’ve already discussed ad nauseum the pitfalls of parking at Emerald Bay (Emerald Point & Eagle Point).
+So I won’t get into it here.
+Just know, however, that other than those three options mentioned above, parking anywhere else in or around Emerald Bay is at your own risk, both physically and financially.

 The key to finding a great parking spot in Emerald Bay is to simply arrive before 10am.